johnsondnz/cisco-asa-policy-tester/README.md

         source_ip: 192.168.1.1,
         source_port: 12345,
         destination_ip: 192.168.1.2,
-        destination_port: 53
+        destination_port: 8080,
+        expected_result: drop
     }
-    - {
-        protocol: tcp,
-        icmp_type: ,
-        icmp_code: ,
-        source_ip: 192.168.1.1,
-        source_port: 12345,
-        destination_ip: 192.168.1.2,
-        destination_port: 8080
-    }

 ```

 ## Hostfile format
-Currently cause I'm lazy and didn't recode a preprepared file.
+Currently because I'm lazy and didn't recode a pre-prepared file.
-I'll get around to remove the first item 'name' at some point and flip the IP and hostname to be more like a true hostfile
+I'll get around to remove the first item 'name' at some point and flip the IP and hostname to be more like a true hostfile.
 ```
 name 192.168.1.1 device1
 name 192.168.1.2 device2